bnb/awesome-hyper/README.md

 * [hyperterm-oceanic-next](https://github.com/kasperlewau/hyperterm-oceanic-next) - Dark blue theme optimised for ES2015.
 Ported from [Oceanic Next](https://github.com/voronianski/oceanic-next-color-scheme).
 * [hyperterm-spacegray](https://www.npmjs.com/package/hyperterm-spacegray) – Port of the popular Spacegray theme, optimized for terminal usage.
 * [hyperhue](https://www.npmjs.com/package/hyperhue) – Dark/Rainbow - A theme that reacts to the colors of your Philips Hue lights.
+* [hyperterm-electron-highlighter](https://github.com/mmcbride1007/hyperterm-electron-highlighter) - Dark - Port of Atom One Dark syntax colors with more vibrant colors.
 * Know of another really awesome theme?
 [Get it on awesome-hyperterm!](https://github.com/bnb/awesome-hyperterm/issues/new)

 # Resources